Inside the Whaley House, San Diego’s Most Haunted Spot

 Although it wasn’t that uncommon to die at home back in the day, the reported crying dead baby sounds today are less common, and of note in terms of what makes this place pretty creepy.

+It has been featured on the Travel Channel’s Ghost Adventures as one of the most haunted houses in America.
 It’s also why Regis Philbin overnighted there for an episode of The Haunting Of… on the Biography network.

 Fun fact: Philbin was there for a second time following an encounter with Whaley’s wife Anna Eloise at the house in the 1960s.